craigbarnes/dte/docs/dterc.md

 Unset fg/bg colors are inherited from highlight color `default`.
 If you don't set fg/bg for the highlight color `default` then terminal's default fg/bg is used.

+`-c`
+:   Do nothing at all if the terminal can't display _fg-color_ and/or
+    _bg-color_ with full precision

 ### **ft** [**-bcfi**] _filetype_ _string_...